Peru police break up protest at Newmont mine

 Though Humala says he wants to steer more of the national budget toward rural provinces, a large chunk of Peru's mining tax revenues are controlled by regional governments that often end up hoarding cash because they lack the administrative capacity to spend it on residents - an institutional weakness that analysts say hurts support for new mines.

-The Conga project, which Newmont owns with Peruvian precious metals miner Buenaventura, would produce 580,000 to 680,000 ounces of gold a year and open in 2014.
-It has gold deposits worth around $15 billion at current prices and sits 13,800 feet high in the Andes.
+The Conga project, which Newmont owns with Peruvian precious metals miner Buenaventura (BVN.N), would produce 580,000 to 680,000 ounces of gold a year and open in 2014.
+It has gold deposits worth around $15 billion at current prices and sits 13,800 feet (4,200 metres) high in the Andes.

 Nearby is Newmont's existing Yanacocha mine, which produced 1.5 million ounces of gold last year.
 It had a mercury spill in 2000 that still angers some local residents, though the company now runs extensive community development programs in the area.